yak1ex/filtered/README.md

 # DEBUG

-If environment variable `FILTERED_ROOT` is specified, filtered results are stored under the directory.
+If [Filter::tee](http://search.cpan.org/perldoc?Filter::tee) is available and environment variable `FILTERED_ROOT` is specified, filtered results are stored under the directory.
 Assuming the filtered module name is `Filtered::Target`, the filtered result is stored as `FILTERED_ROOT/Filtered/Target.pm`.

 # CAVEATS